chadwyck242/fend-myreads/README.md

 * NodeJS
 * npm
-* Create React App if you want to try building from scratch.
+* Create-React-App if you want to try building from scratch.

 ### Installing